juan131/dockerfile-best-practices/README.md

 ### Main changes

-Switching the order so we avoid installing the system packages:
+Switch the order so we avoid installing the system packages:

 ```diff
 FROM debian